Top 3 reasons to outsource eligibility audit services

 2. Reduction of time

 Similar to the added monetary costs of covering ineligible dependents, performing research into company and employee records can cost businesses valuable time.
 Utilizing an outside organization to complete eligibility audit services allows employers to focus on more important and relevant responsibilities.
-Third-party providers can also offer unqualified participants resources to help them find alternative means of healthcare coverage, taking even more of the stress off employers.
+Third-party providers can also offer unqualified participants the resources to help them find alternative means of healthcare coverage, taking even more of the stress off employers.

 3. Understanding of appeals process